AverageMarcus/blog/src/posts/2024-06-24-my-recommended-kubernetes-resources.md

 * KubeCon + CloudnativeCon is great for meeting people in the community if you have a chance to attend.
 There are events available in [North America](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america/), [Europe](https://events.linuxfoundation.org/kubecon-cloudnativecon-europe-2025/), [China](https://events.linuxfoundation.org/kubecon-cloudnativecon-open-source-summit-ai-dev-china/) and [India](https://events.linuxfoundation.org/kubecon-cloudnativecon-india/)
 * I'm a huge fan of [Kubernetes Community Days](https://www.cncf.io/kcds/)!
 These are smaller, local Kubernetes conferences hosted all over the world.
+* There's also various [Cloud Native Days](https://cloudnativedays.org) around the world that are similar to KCDs and very community focussed.
 * [Cloud Native Rejekts](https://cloud-native.rejekts.io/) is recent favourite of mine and is set up as the "b-side" conference to KubeCon.
 This great, community focussed conference runs for 2 days before the main KubeCon conference.
 * [KubeHuddle](https://kubehuddle.com/) - a wonderful community focussed conference

 ## 📰 Newsletters

 * [KubeWeekly](https://www.cncf.io/kubeweekly/) from CNCF
+* [CloudNative.Now](https://cloudnative.now) - This is my monthly newsletter where I do a roundup of everything going on in the cloud native space in the past month.
+Lots of Kubernetes resources show up in here.

 ---